nolll/pokerbunch/Web/app/bugs.md

 # bugs

-prod build error: Parameter 'n' implicitly has an 'any' type. loading-spinner is broken
+loading-spinner is broken

 # done

-bunch api request failing when returning to home page redirects are not working cashgame navigation url errors
+inifinite loop on cashgame details prod build error: Parameter 'n' implicitly has an 'any' type.
+(Removed scoped css) bunch api request failing when returning to home page redirects are not working cashgame navigation url errors